In this drug factsheet:DIN (Drug Identification Number)

 How should I use this medication?

-The recommended dose of gliclazide MR ranges from 30 mg to 120 mg once daily.
+The recommended starting dose of gliclazide MR is 30 mg taken once daily at the same time every day.
+Your doctor will gradually increase the dose every two weeks to a maximum of 120 mg daily, depending on the reduction of your blood glucose.
 It is recommended that the medication be taken at breakfast time.
 Do not chew or crush the tablets.
 The 60 mg tablets can be split in half.
 The 30 mg tablets cannot be split in half and should be swallowed whole.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.